Wauwilermoos internment camp: Buildings and organisation

 The officer barracks were designed for only 20 occupants, but had 86 by autumn 1944.
 As a result André Béguin explained that "he could no longer provide amenities such as sheets and shaving mirrors for officers below the rank of captain".
 Firewood to heat the stoves was also in short supply.
 In response to the Americans "who [threatened to cut] up tables and benches to keep warm", Béguin claimed surprise, and resolved that "if they behaved churlishly we could no longer treat them like officers".
 The commandant claimed that the allocation of firewood was greater than the quantity rationed to Swiss soldiers, a comparison used to justify many conditions around the camp.

 Béguin also claimed that "the barracks were built according to regulations, and despite their shortcomings, were 'of the same type as those used in the Army'".
 Officials at the US Legation in Switzerland disagreed with Béguin's "tempered description of conditions" at the penal camp.
-According to Brigadier General B. R. Legge, the camp was:
+According to military attaché General Legge, the camp was:

 General Legge considered them worse than those in POW camps in Nazi Germany.

 Prior to the escape attempts of summer 1944, only a few American internees were condemned to Wauwilermoos, usually for "drunkenness and disorderly conduct" and with the tacit approval of the US legation.
 Once the escapes of American POWs increased, the "Swiss government sent every offender to Wauwilermoos, normally for two or three months without trial".
 By autumn 1944, over 100 American internees were incarcerated in Wauwilermoos, and "the Swiss government threatened to keep them there without trial for six to seven months".
 Many of the American internees were eventually charged in the Swiss military justice system, "an experience that forever changed their perceptions of Swiss neutrality".